choudharyalind93/gravity-pro/README.md

+# Runbook

-# create a gke cluster and its network components
+# Crete a gke cluster and its components

 cd infra